 The new ones will be renamed GLS next year (ML is now GLE, GLK is now GLC), in order to convey that Mercedes considers it their S-class of SUV’s which is certainly apt in my opinion.
 In town it seems a bit ponderous when pulling away from a light, much in the traditional old-school Mercedes way but when you step on it, this big girl really lifts her skirts and starts to move.

 Gas mileage is a bit of a mixed bag, our average since we’ve owned it is just over 15mpg, around town I usually get 14-15, on the highway 17-20.
 My wife gets about 2mpg less consistently, probably since I tend to make a game out of the mileage.
 To add to that pain it requires premium unleaded but at least the prices are low and predicted to stay that way for a while.
+(Update: Over the total ownership period with me as the main driver for probably 75% of the total mileage, I upped the average to over 17mpg, not great but I suppose on par for such a large, heavy vehicle)

 How’s the third row?
 Actually not bad.
 I can fit back there but realistically it’s better for kids and smaller adults.
 But better than a lot of others, the fairly vertical sides help a lot.
 The actual mechanism to get back there, well, it could be better and that is being charitable with my choice of words.
 First of all, the driver side second row 60% only folds the seatback down, so no luck on that side.